box/box-ui-elements-demo/README.md

     2. Whitelist `http://localhost:8080` for CORS on the configuration page.
     3. Note down the Client ID and Client Secret from the configuration page.
 2. Clone this repo via `git clone git@github.com:box/box-ui-elements-demo.git`.
-3. Run `yarn deploy` to run the webpack dev server.
+3. Run `yarn start` to run the webpack dev server.
 4. Navigate to http://localhost:8080.
 5. Enter the values from step 2 and then grant access to box on the following page.